Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Introduction

 \section{Introduction}

-Classical Monge-Amp\`ere equations (MAEs with one unknown function and two independent variables) constitute a distinguished class of scalar $2\Nd$ order (nonlinear) PDEs owing to a remarkable property: the totality of their characteristics, herewith called \emph{characteristic cone},\footnote{The notion behind it is rather old, and may have appeared in other guises someplace else.} degenerates into the union of zero, one or two 2D planes (according to the elliptic, parabolic or hyperbolic character of the equation).
-By contrast, the characteristic cone of $n$--dimensional MAEs, which are defined by a linear combination of the minors of the Hessian $n\times n$ matrix equated to zero, is the union of $n$--dimensional linear subspaces only in special cases, dubbed \virg{Goursat--type} \cite{MR2985508,MR1504329}.
-Thus, in the classical, i.e., two--dimensional, case the general (non-elliptic) MAEs and the MAEs of Goursat type form a single class.
-The primary motivation of this paper was to determine whether, and to what extent, such a phenomenon occurs also in the context of $3\Rd$ order PDEs, where there can be found physically interesting analogues of the classical MAEs \cite{MR1397274,MR1372461}.
-Indeed, the above notion of characteristic cone is, of course, not exclusive to $2\Nd$ order PDEs (though it is far more exploited in this context), pertaining to PDEs of arbitrary order and number of (in)dependent variables.
-Putting off an intrinsic geometric definition (see \eqref{eq.char.cone.1} and \eqref{eq.char.cone.2} later on), we introduce it below in a friendly coordinate way.
+Classical Monge--Amp\`ere equations (MAEs with one unknown function and two independent variables) constitute a distinguished class of scalar $2\Nd$ order (non-linear) PDEs owing to a~remarkable property: the totality of their characteristics, herewith called \emph{characteristic cone}\footnote{The notion behind it is rather old, and may have appeared in other guises someplace else.}, degenerates into the union of zero, one or two 2D planes (according to the elliptic, parabolic or hyperbolic character of the equation).